 One of the best things I eat for my health right now is fermented foods.
 Things like kombucha and kefir have become very popular.
 But for some reason, other lacto-fermented products have remained obscure.
-To read more about the lacto-fermentation process and the benefits of consuming fermented foods, check back next week on The Blackboard.
+To read more about the lacto-fermentation process and the benefits of consuming fermented foods, see this post.

 For now, we'll be focusing on sauerkraut and why it's much tastier than the stuff you've eaten on a hot dog (or hopefully you haven't had the misfortune of that experience).
 Most store-bought sauerkraut is packed in a vinegar-based solution.
 The strength of the vinegar will preserve the cabbage but will not create live cultures like a homemade lacto-fermenting solution.
 And I've found that the vinegar degrades the cabbage much more than I'd like.
 Plus, why eat something as off-putting as store-bought sauerkrat when you're not getting much nutritional benefit from it?
 You can find jarred sauerkraut with live cultures made in an authentic way but it's generally just specialty markets or small-batch companies (aka, pricey).